 - Cut broccolini into 2 inch pieces and wash if needed.
 (If you do need to wash the broccolini, spin dry in a salad spinner or dry with paper towels before you cook.)

 - Heat wok or large heavy frying pan for 1 minute over high heat, then add peanut oil, and heat 1 minute more.

 - Add garlic, ginger, and Chili Garlic Sauce if using, and stir-fry 15 seconds.

 - Add the broccolini and stir-fry about 2 minutes more.
 (Be sure to stir constantly when you’re cooking at high heat.)

-- Add chicken stock (or vegetable stock), cover pan, reduce heat to medium-high, and cook about 3-4 minutes (depending on how crisp you like it.)
+- Add chicken broth (or vegetable broth), cover pan, reduce heat to medium-high, and cook about 3-4 minutes (depending on how crisp you like it.)

-- Uncover the wok and add oyster sauce (or Hoisin Sauce), then cook over medium heat 2-3 minutes more, or until broccolini is bright green and still a little tender-crisp.
+- Uncover the wok and add oyster sauce (or whichever sauce you are using), then cook over medium heat 2-3 minutes more, or until broccolini is bright green and still a little tender-crisp.

 - Drizzle with a few drops of sesame oil and serve immediately.